Pranutan Bahl: Early life and background

 Bahl was born on 10 March 1993 to actors Mohnish Bahl and Ekta Sohini in Mumbai, Maharashtra.
 She is the granddaughter of actress Nutan and Rajnish Bahl.
-She is also the grandniece of Tanuja, the niece of Kajol and Tanisha Mukerji.
-Her maternal great-grandparents were Shobhna Samarth and Kumarsen Samarth, and great-great-grandmother was Rattan Bai.
-She was named Pranutan after her grandmother, famous actress Nutan.
+She is also the grandniece of Tanuja, and the niece of Kajol and Tanisha Mukerji.
+Her paternal great-grandparents were Shobhna Samarth and Kumarsen Samarth, and great-great-grandmother was Rattan Bai.
+She was named Pranutan after her paternal grandmother, famous actress Nutan.

 She completed her graduation in Legal Science & Law (B.L.S.
 LLB) from Government Law College and obtained Master of Laws (LLM) degree from University of Mumbai, both in Mumbai.
 Bahl is a professional lawyer.

 Career

 Bahl started her career with the short film Essential Like No Other, portraying Kaira Khanna.

 Bahl made her film debut in 2019 with Notebook opposite Zaheer Iqbal.
 She portrayed a Kashmiri teacher, Firdaus Quadri.
 A critic of Bollywood Hungama noted, "Pranutan Bahl is stunning and has a supreme screen presence.
 She delivers a first-rate performance."
 Charu Thakur from India Today stated, "Keeping with the simplicity of their characters, Pranutan and Zaheer bring out the innocence they are required to".
 She received Screen Award for Best Female Debut and Filmfare Award for Best Female Debut nominations for her performance.

 Bahl next appeared in the 2021 film Helmet, opposite Aparshakti Khurana.
 The film tries to change the taboo and hesitancy associated with use of condoms in India.
 She portrayed Rupali, a girl who supplies floral arrangements in weddings.
 It released on ZEE5.
 Deccan Herald noted, "Pranutan, impresses in a couple of scenes but deserved a meatier role".
 While Times of India said, "She portrays her character convincingly".

-Following a two year hiatus, Bahl played a loud Punjabi girl, Mandy who is in love with a gay opposite Sunny Singh.
+Following a two-year hiatus, Bahl played a loud Punjabi girl, Mandy who is in love with a gay man played by Sunny Singh in Amar Prem Ki Prem Kahani.
 The film was released on JioCinema.
 Filmfares Rachit Gupta opined that despite little focus on her character, she delivers a "wonderfully wicked performance".

-Bahl will next star in the English-Hindi bilingual musical romance film Coco & Nut opposite Rahsaan Noor.